-Amino Acids, Aspartame, Ascorbic Acid, Sodium Ascorbate, Vitamin C, Citric Acid, Sodium Citrate, Ethanol, Flavorings (“natural” and “artificial”), High-Fructose Corn Syrup, Hydrolyzed Vegetable Protein, Lactic Acid, Maltodextrins, Molasses, Monosodium Glutamate, Sucrose, Textured Vegetable Protein (TVP), Xanthan Gum, Vitamins, Yeast Products.
+Amino Acids, Aspartame, Ascorbic Acid, Citric Acid, Dextrose, Ethanol, Flavorings (“natural” and “artificial”), High-Fructose Corn Syrup, Hydrolyzed Vegetable Protein, Lactic Acid, Maltodextrins, Molasses, Monosodium Glutamate, Sodium Ascorbate, Sodium Citrate, Sucrose, Textured Vegetable Protein (TVP), Xanthan Gum, Vitamins, Vitamin C, Vitamin E, Yeast Products.
 Read more »

 Over 60 countries around the world mandate labeling of genetically modified foods, including nations in the European Union, Russia, Australia, and China .

 The US does not require labeling of genetically modified foods; however, many states have introduced labeling legislation and ballot initiatives.
 Currently, the only way to differentiate between GMO and non-GMO foods is 1) USDA organic certification, which does not allow use of genetically modified ingredients; and/or 2) Non-GMO Project verification, the only independent non-GMO verification process in North America.